 Advertisement

-Your baby’s sucking reflex is responsible for coordinating your baby’s breathing with swallowing.
-Even though the sucking reflex is instinctive, it’s not easy.
+Your baby’s sucking reflex coordinates your baby’s breathing with swallowing.
+And even though the sucking reflex is instinctive, it’s not easy.
 Your newborn has to learn how to suck, breathe and swallow all at the same time.
+But with a little practice, they’ll usually get the hang of it.

 Advertisement